GRIFFITH YOUNG

 We recommend the following steps:

 - Document the abuse.
 When your situation stabilizes, try to document the violence, including photographs of any bruises or lacerations.
 Go to the hospital for diagnosis of any soft-tissue injuries or fractures.
-Also write down the names of witnesses to any attack.
+Also, write down the names of witnesses to any attack.
 They might not want to be involved now, but you could lean on them later to support your request for a permanent order.
+Strong evidence can make a significant difference in domestic violence cases.

 The Importance of the Hearing